rsnpj/notes-site/notes/Year_2/Software_Engineering/Measurement_and_Evaluation/Empirical_Studies.md

 -   Small sample sizes make it difficult to get results with a high confidence level

--   It iq quite challenging to design questions that are unbiased and that allow users to answer them reliably
+-   It is quite challenging to design questions that are unbiased and that allow users to answer them reliably

--   In a well designed survey the questions will reinforce each other so that during analysis we can ensure that participants are giving consistent answers
+-   In a well-designed survey the questions will reinforce each other so that during analysis we can ensure that participants are giving consistent answers